Study Plan FAQs

-You have up to 6 years to complete a degree from the point you started the program.
-For part-time Master's students, this allows a minimum of one course per semester.
-The Ph.D. program also requires at least one year of residency on campus or at a research facility acceptable to the Dissertation Advisor or to the Dean of Graduate Academics.
+You have up to six years to complete a degree from the point you started the program.
+For part-time master's students, this allows a minimum of one course per semester.
+The Ph.D. program also requires at least one year of residency on campus or at a research facility acceptable to the dissertation advisor or to the Dean of Graduate Academics.

 I want to change my program.
 How do I go about doing this?

 You can submit a Program Change Request.
 This is the equivalent of applying to the new program.
 Your file on record at Graduate Admissions will be sent down to the department for review and you will be informed of their decision.